AMReX-Astro/MAESTROeX/paper/paper.md

 velocity over the characteristic sound speed; `Ma = U/c`) is small, the resulting system can be numerically integrated with much larger time steps than a compressible model, i.e., at least a factor of `∼ 1/Ma` larger.
+Furthermore, MAESTROeX provides a significant advantage over anelastic approaches in that our model can robustly handle large perturbations in density and temperature.
+For a more detailed comparison to other astrophysical approaches to low Mach number flow, see [@maestroex].

 ``MAESTROeX`` is suitable for modeling full spherical stars as well as planar simulations of dynamics within localized regions of a star, and can robustly handle several orders of magnitude